Zren/zren.github.io/_posts/2020-05-14-nightcolorpy-for-setting-temp-from-terminal.markdown

 layout: post
 ---

 I recently looked into the [nightcolor widget](https://github.com/KDE/kdeplasma-addons/tree/master/applets/nightcolor) hoping to add a mousewheel control to temporarily force a specific color like the [Redshift Control widget](https://github.com/kde/plasma-redshift-control) does.
-Unfortunately  Irealized the existing API in the NightColor QML plugin doesn't have the function to do so.
+Unfortunately  I realized the existing API in the NightColor QML plugin doesn't have the function to do so.
 So I dived into the NightColor DBus API (Using `qdbusviewer`) hoping to run a `qdbus` command.

 {% highlight bash %}
 $ qdbus org.kde.KWin /ColorCorrect